-F. Environmental and Social Safeguards Specialists on the Team
+5. Environmental and Social Safeguards Specialists

-Felix Nii Tettey Oku (GENDR) Gloria Malia Mahama (GSURR)
+Gloria Malia Mahama (GSU01)

-Safeguard Policies Triggered?
-Explanation (Optional) Environmental Assessment OP/ BP 4.01 Yes The project triggers OP4.01 due to the proposed beneficiary activities under Component 1: Labor-intensive Public Works (US\$1.15 million; Recipient Executed).
+6. Safeguard Policies Triggered?
+Explanation (Optional) Environmental Assessment OP/BP 4.01 Yes The project triggers OP4.01 due to the proposed beneficiary activities under Component 1: Labor-intensive Public Works (US\$1.15 million; Recipient Executed).
 Sub-projects are expected to involve creation or improvement of priority community infrastructure including feeder road rehabilitation and maintenance, community agricultural projects; and environmental management.
 The subcomponent activities will upscale the ongoing LIPW component under the YESP Project.
+Additionally, an ESMF will provide guidance on the screening process for implementing sub-projects.
+The ESMF was sent to the World Bank's InfoShop for disclosure on August 24th, and per standard business processes is expected to be published by August 28th, 2015.
+The ESMF was also disclosed in-country on August 14th, 2015.
 Natural Habitats OP/BP 4.04 Yes Natural habitats are not expected to be significantly impacted by the project, as subproject screening checklist will identify any potential significant natural area for further assessment as part of the subproject preparation process.
-Forests OP/BP 4.36 No Forests are not expected to be significantly impacted by the project; all subprojects that might trigger OP4.36 are eliminated at the screening stage.
-Pest Management OP 4.09 Yes Pest management is triggered because the project aims to support some agricultural initiatives and inputs to agriculture such as seeds and pesticides, may be supported.
-A pest management plan has been developed to suppor the agriculture based subproject activities under the YESP.
-Physical Cultural Resources OP/ BP 4.11 No The works to be undertaken under this project are not expected to trigger this safeguard.
-All subprojects activities that might trigger OP4.11 will be screened and chance find procedures will be included in the subsequent ESMPs/ ESIAs as the case may be to mitigate any potential impacts.
-Indigenous Peoples OP/BP 4.10 No There are no indigenous peoples expected to be present in the project area.
+Forests OP/BP 4.36 No Forests are not expected to be significantly impacted by the project; all sub-projects that might trigger OP4.36 are eliminated at the screening stage.
+Pest Management OP 4.09 No Pest management is not triggered because the project as it is not expected that there will be any use of pesticides or purchase of pesticides under the project.
+Physical Cultural Resources OP/BP 4.11 No The works to be undertaken under this project are not expected to trigger this safeguard.
+All sub-projects activities that might trigger OP4.
+11 will be screened and chance find procedures will be included in the subsequent ESMPs/ ESIAs as the case may be to mitigate any potential impacts.
+Indigenous Peoples OP/ BP 4.10 No There are no indigenous peoples expected to be present in the project area.
 Involuntary Resettlement OP/BP 4.12 Yes Some sub-project activities under LIPW include community level farm production and road rehabilitation.
-These activities are likely to result in land acquisition and loss of livelihoods The challenge is that the location and type of sub-project to be selected by the local communities is not known during this preparation phase.
+These activities are likely to result in land acquisition and loss of livelihoods.
+The challenge is that the location and type of sub-project to be selected by the local communities is not known during this preparation phase.
 An RPF is therefore prepared as a safeguards guidance measure.
 Emphasis however will be placed on sub-project screening during project implementation and where needed, appropriate action plans will then be developed for sub-projects that have been identified to have adverse social impacts related to involuntary resettlement.
 Safety of Dams OP/BP 4.37 No Projects on International Waterways OP/BP 7.50 No Projects in Disputed Areas OP/BP 7.60 No